viktmv/bon-appetit/README.md

 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Run migrations: `npm run knex migrate:latest`
-  - Check the migrations folder to see what gets created in the DB
+  * Check the migrations folder to see what gets created in the DB
 6. Run the seed: `npm run knex seed:run`
-  - Check the seeds file to see what gets seeded in the DB
+  * Check the seeds file to see what gets seeded in the DB
 7. Run the server: `npm run local`
 8. Visit `http://localhost:8080/`

 ## Dependencies

-- Node 5.10.x or above
+* Node 5.10.x or above
-- NPM 3.8.x or above
+* NPM 3.8.x or above

-## Need to still do:
+## Improvements:
-- Register Page for User
+* Register Page for User
-_ User and restaurant authentication
+* User and restaurant authentication
-- Responsive Design
+* Responsive Design